ucb-cyarp/vitis/README.md

 ```

 ## Test:
-To test your compiled vitis tools, run the following command inside the ``build`` directory:
+To test your compiled Laminar tools, run the following command inside the ``build`` directory:

 ```
 make test ARGS="-V"